 - Hey, 25 to 30 minutes into a new hobby, and already have something you can wear/display/use?
 Not too shabby!!

-- To actually crochet the washcloth, it will take around an hour (for a beginner, it will get faster, most experienced crocheters could finish one in under 30 minutes)
+- Crocheting the washcloth will take around an hour for a beginner.
+It will get faster.
+Most experienced crocheters could finish one in under 30 minutes)

-- Scarves can be made with a variety of stitches, but I personally like the half double crochet because it adds a different texture and makes for a warm scarf.
-So you will learn the same skills as the washcloth, and add in the half double crochet.
+- Scarves can be made with various stitches, but I like the half double crochet because it adds a different texture and makes for a warm scarf.
+So, you will learn the same skills as the washcloth, but add the half double crochet.
 This will take about 40 minutes.

-- Lets assume you want to make a double crochet blanket.
-You will need to learn the same skills as the scarf, and add in the double crochet stitch.
+- Let’s assume you want to make a double crochet blanket.
+You will need to learn the same skills as the scarf but add in the double crochet stitch.
 (The double crochet builds on the single, so it makes sense to learn them in order).
 This will take you about 50 minutes.

-- To actually crochet a blanket would depend on the size.
-Lets assume a throw blanket, plan for the actual project to take about 50 hours (so you are looking at a few weeks to months, depending on how much free time you have to dedicate to it.)
+- To crochet a blanket would depend on the size.
+Assuming a throw blanket size, plan for the project to take about 50 hours (so you are looking at a few weeks to months, depending on how much free time you have to dedicate to it.)

-- Note that I would definitely make my first project a blanket, because as a beginner you will likely have wavy edges, which will be more noticeable on a large project.
-You may not be pleased with the project when it is done; but an option if you are a “go big or go home” type of person.
+- Note that I would definitely not make my first project a blanket.
+As a beginner, you will likely have wavy edges, which will be more noticeable on a large project.
+You may not be pleased with the project when it is done, but it is an option if you are a “go big or go home” type of person.

-- A hat is a bit more complicated because you need to learn the stitches, but also how to work “in the round” which is not hard, but does take time to figure it out.
-You should learn all of the basic stitches first, then learn to work in the round.
-This will take about 3 hours total (provided you give yourself the time to practice and become more consistent with the stitches).
+- A hat is a bit more complicated because you need to learn the stitches, but also how to work “in the round” which is not hard but does take time to figure it out.
+You should learn the basic stitches first, then learn to work in the round.
+This will take about 3 hours (provided you give yourself the time to practice and become more consistent with the stitches).

-- The time to actually crochet a hat for a beginner is around 4-5 hours.
+- The time to crochet a hat for a beginner is around 4-5 hours.